antolu/LHCbDIRAC/docs/source/AdministratorGuide/Bookkeeping/productionoutputfiles.rst

 ProductionOutputFiles table
 ===========================

-The table contains data which used for fast queries.
-It aggregates all information, which are used by the BkQuery.
+The table contains data used for speeding up some queries.
+This table contains aggregated data used by the BkQuery.
 The queries are very fast because it does not require join of the two main tables `files` and `jobs`.
-The table filled when the production is created.
-The addProduction method is used to propagate this table.
+The table is filled when a production is created.
+The addProduction method add all necessary info for this table.
 The table contains the following columns::

 	Production